-So, I've found my targets in the Keywords tool, and I’ll select them as shown on the right hand side of the image below:
+So, I've found my targets in the Keyword tool, and I’ll select them as shown on the right hand side of the image below.

-Let’s look at a another example.
-I am using the Quick research tool to find the best keywords for a page about used cars.
+Let’s look at another example.
+I am using the Keyword tool to find the best keywords for a page about buying mountain bikes.
 Here are the most popular keywords (those with the highest volume) within the group.

-The screenshot shows the used cars keyword niche.
+The screenshot shows the mountain bikes keyword niche.
 This is also the most popular (highest volume) keyword.
-So, I will take used cars as my primary keyword.
+So, I will take mountain bikes as my primary keyword.

 In most circumstances the most popular keyword should be your primary keyword as it has the most potential to attract traffic.

 You definitely want to choose one primary keyword, but you might also choose two secondary keywords.
 As in our previous example the keywords should be a close match to the content of the page and I'll not be including brand terms, as I will use these on my product pages.
-Looking at the remaining keywords, used cars for sale is relevant and popular, as is cheap used cars.
+Looking at the remaining keywords, buy cheap mountain bikes is relevant and popular, as is discount mountain bikes.
 These will be my secondary keywords.